fbpx

 Lavin Exclusive Speaker

 One of the nation’s most acclaimed photographers, LaToya Ruby Frazier reveals the stark reality of today’s America: post-industrial cities riven by poverty, racism, healthcare inequality, and environmental toxicity.
 Legendary art critic Jerry Saltz calls her “one of the strongest artists to emerge in this country this century.”
-An upcoming Museum of Modern Art (MoMA) exhibition will be dedicated entirely to LaToya and her work.
-The MoMA’s Acting Chief Curator said that LaToya’s “non-traditional monuments demand recognition of the crucial role that women and people of color have played and continue to play within histories of labor and the working class.”
+She was named to the TIME100 for her powerful art—TIME calls her “an eloquent storyteller, making visible the landscapes and lives of working people” and says that her images “pierce our complacency and demand that we pay attention to the world around us with intention and compassion.”
+The Museum of Modern Art (MoMA) is dedicating a massive, celebratory, and highly-anticipated solo show to LaToya’s storied career.
 By featuring voices and perspectives traditionally erased from the American narrative, MacArthur “Genius” LaToya not only captures our cultural blind spots—she teaches us how art is a powerful tool for social transformation.

 For over two decades, LaToya Ruby Frazier has used photography and her art to preserve forgotten narratives of labor, gender, and race.
 Her brilliant, eye-opening work explores the post-industrial era, lifting up marginalized voices and the underrecognized work of women and people of color.